f5xc/ce-eap/README.md

 ![image](images/011addappstackbackend.png)
 ![image](images/012advancedconfig.png)
 ![image](images/010saveandexit.png)<br>
-<a id="dap"></a><br>
-<h4>SECTION 2: Deploy the sample frontend and backend apps to the App Stack at Customer Sites</a></h4>
-This section focusses on deploying sample application into customer sites (Cloud or Edge) running App Stack<br><br>

-2.1) Use the Site Token UID value copied earlier to initialise the two Customer Sites (Cloud or Edge)<br>
+1.7) Use the Site Token UID value copied earlier to initialise the two Customer Sites (Cloud or Edge)<br>

-2.2) Instantiate two Customer Sites (Cloud or Edge) for both App Stack Sites.
+1.8) Instantiate two Customer Sites (Cloud or Edge) for both App Stack Sites.
 If using Public Cloud like AWS/Azure/GCP then create cloud credential, otherwise download KVM/VMware <a href="https://docs.cloud.f5.com/docs/images">images</a> and bring up the two VMs with Internet connectivity<br>

-2.3) Remote login into two Customer Sites (Cloud or Edge) VMs to complete the CE configuration (E.g., ssh admin@privateipaddress with default password, a mandatory password change will be prompted - enter existing and desire new password)<br>
+1.9) Remote login into two Customer Sites (Cloud or Edge) VMs to complete the CE configuration (E.g., ssh admin@privateipaddress with default password, a mandatory password change will be prompted - enter existing and desire new password)<br>
 ![image](images/013ce1login.png)

 1st CE, enter/select following values and leave other values default (Latitude / Longtitude to chart CE location on F5XC map - enter your desire values)